 God completely forgives our sins, but He also takes it a step further, as you will see.

 I want to leave you with this quote from the late, great, Corrie ten Boom who, with her sister, Betsie, was thrown into a concentration camp in Holland for the “crime” of hiding Jews from the invading Nazis (I highly recommend their story, The Hiding Place).
 Among many other wonderful “Corrie quotes” this one stands out for us today and illustrates God’s “extra step”:

 “God casts all our sins into the depths of the sea.
 Then He puts up a sign: NO FISHING!”

 If this devotion has blessed you, would you please consider sharing it or leaving a comment below?

-I’m a real princess!
-From another world.
-Here, I serve my King as a freelance writer and family member, often rescued by God when carnal ADD leads me off chasing butterflies.
+A real princess (in God’s kingdom, that is), here on earth I serve my King as an FL writer and child who’s rescued by God when carnal ADD leads me off chasing butterflies.